via Cargo

-Terminal-based habit tracker with vim-like navigation and modal interface for tracking daily habits
+Terminal-based habit tracker with vim-like navigation and scriptable automation for tracking events

 # via Cargo